asigalov61/dscovermidi/README.md

 ### Introduction

-#### Bright, fast, and built for discovery — the **Discover MIDI Dataset** is a massive, carefully curated collection of symbolic music designed for music information retrieval (MIR), creative exploration, and training symbolic music AI.
+#### Bright, comprehensive, and built for discovery — the **Discover MIDI Dataset** is a massive, carefully curated collection of symbolic music designed for music information retrieval (MIR), creative exploration, and training symbolic music AI.
 It contains **over 6.74M unique, de‑duplicated, and normalized MIDI files**, comprehensive metadata, and GPU‑accelerated search tooling so researchers and creators can find, analyze, and prototype with MIDI at production scale.

 ### Abstract